Moving the needle on making excellence inclusive

 The Office of Diversity, Equity and Community Engagement (ODECE) has had a busy and fruitful 2017–18 academic year as we’ve collaborated with strategic partners across campus in our work towards making excellence inclusive.
 ODECE authored a campuswide working definition of inclusive excellence that helps provide leadership to other departments, which are encouraged to contextualize this definition to meet their respective diversity and inclusion goals.

 Based on the input of over 90 departmental narratives compiled via our campuswide inclusive excellence initiative, we learned a great deal about both the good work already in progress regarding diversity and inclusion on campus, as well as some key needs across our community.
-One of these needs was to have more resources and support in creating an inclusive teaching environment, and as a result, ODECE initiated two new programs this year: Inclusive Pedagogy Workshops and an Inclusive Pedagogy Community of Practice.
+One of these needs was to have more resources and support in creating an inclusive teaching environment, and as a result, ODECE initiated two programs last year: Inclusive Pedagogy Workshops and an Inclusive Pedagogy Community of Practice.
+New this year, is the Inclusive Workplace Community of Practice complementing the other two programs.

 Both programs are designed to help spread awareness and uptake of strategies and practices that help make learning experiences welcoming and engaging for all students.
 Over 300 faculty, staff and students from over 40 different departments and programs on campus signed up across the year’s workshop series that brought five nationally renowned guest scholars to campus.
 Feedback has been overwhelmingly positive, with multiple attendees echoing one participant’s statement: “everyone who teaches should be here learning about inclusive pedagogy.”
 That, in fact, is our goal.